mapgears/pgrastertime/README.md

 # pgrastertime
-Script to load and manage PostGIS Raster with a time component.
-This is used to do analysis using raster data on specific data
+Script to load raster file with a time component into Postgresql database with pgRaster extension.
+Query and analyze raster with SQL allows complex analysis and gives great flexibility.
+This tool can help you to process source rasters before loading step, with GDAL utility and perform post-process after loading step.

-This script will be used to load raster data in a table called `pgrastertime`.
+The script will help to manage temporal information extract from your raster source file in tzrange PostgreSQL field type.
-All raster added to the database will be added with a time value.
-This value will be used to query raster value at a specific time for analysis.

 # Install on Ubuntu